 We asked over 100 Ardoq customers—real Enterprise Architects (EAs)—about their biggest contributions to the organization, and 82% said it was helping their organization to plan for the future, with 55% saying it was helping ensure that projects align with overall business goals.

-However, an EA cannot achieve goals without the CIO’s support any more than the CIO can give the green light for an idea without this help.
+However, an Enterprise Architecture cannot achieve goals without the CIO’s support any more than the CIO can give the green light for an idea without this help.
 When EAs have the organization’s support and are armed with modern enterprise architecture tools to aid their work, they become agents capable of connecting the CIO’s business priorities with the existing organizational ecosystem.
 This dramatically increases the odds that change projects will lead to successful outcomes.

 What’s In It for the CIO